YueyingChu/YueyingChu.github.io/_pages/about.md

 - [What does that car mean?
 The influence of vehicle motion and symbolic patterns of LED signals on pedestrians’ interpretation of a vehicle’s intent](https://doi.org/10.1177/1071181322661390)
 **Chu, Y.**, Hariharan, D., Hollar, S., and Feng, J.<sup>★</sup> (2022).
 In *Proceedings of the Human Factors and Ergonomics Society Annual Meeting*, *66*(1), 977–981.
 Atlanta, Georgia, October 10-14.

-# 💬 Oral Presentation and Poster
+# 💬 Oral Presentations and Posters
 - *2024.08* **Oral Presentation** <u>"Examining a dual-process model for explaining the effectiveness of trust repair in human-automation interaction"</u> *22nd Triennial Congress of the International Ergonomics Association (IEA) Jointly with INCOSE HSI2024 (3rd INCOSE International Conference on Human Systems Integration).* August 25-29, 2024, ICC JEJU, Republic of Korea.
 - *2024.07* **Oral Presentation** <u>"Dynamic Trust Repair: Conceptual and Feasibility Analysis"</u> *15th International Conference on Applied Human Factors and Ergonomics (AHFE 2024) and the Affiliated Conferences.* July 24-27, 2024, Université Côte d'Azur, Nice, France.
 - *2024.06* **Oral Presentation** <u>"Are large language models more rational than humans in ascribing responsibility?"</u> *Fourth International Workshop on Logics for New-Generation Artificial Intelligence.* June 15-16, 2024, Hangzhou, China.